shadabkhan151/csvreader-service/README.md

     > docker run -d -p 8081:8080 shadabkhan1407/shkhan:csvservice_v1

     Above command will fetch docker image in your local environment and run image

+ Also, use http://localhost:8080/readnstore/h2/ to test data (using in-memory H2 database)